Prove

 Available across Pro, Business, and Enterprise

 Rule-pass + consultant injection ships to every plan.
-Pro+ unlocks the nightly AI consolidation pass and dashboard-card recommendations.
-Business+ gets Mission Control and predictive cohort insights.
+Pro+ unlocks the nightly AI consolidation pass and Home recommendations.
+Business+ adds predictive cohort insights.
 Enterprise adds cross-customer risk-signal predictions and Brain API access.

 Give your AI a memory.